Scrapbooking for Beginners will walk you through the process, step-by-step

 page.

-Remember the Choice is Yours!
+Remember the Color Choice is Yours!

 So for scrapbooking for beginners, we will show the progression of the page or layout construction using a colored background and will show both the colored and white backgrounds as a final so you can see the difference.

-So, now you ask, how do I pick colors that actually go with my Photos?
+So, now you ask, how do I pick colors that actually go with my Photos?!

 They come with directions on how to use them and how to mix and match colors and the process is very easy to understand.